priyapappachan/elevator_problem/README.md

 All elevators are running in parallel.

-method called when elevator stops at a floor.
+Method called when elevator stops at a floor.
 We need to reassign a passenger request if elevator becomes full.

 ```
 updateElevatorState(Elevator) {